luxzg/WSL2-fixes/networkingMode=bridged.md

 Since I see many questions I've decided to write an expanded tutorial for this thread.
 Please note that this is detailed guide, and it is long and going through it may be bit slower.
 There are now also a "quick" and "ultra-quick" versions available here : https://github.com/luxzg/WSL2-fixes
 But it is very recommended to at least read through this full guide once to get the full understanding of the process and available options and settings.
-I will do my best to keep both of these guides up to date according to new findings in the original GitHub issue thread (4150).
+I will do my best to keep all of these guides up to date according to new findings in the original GitHub issue thread (4150).

 # REQUIREMENTS